Applications for our next Fellowship cohort will open on Friday 1st March 2024.

 Applications are considered twice per year, with closing dates in March and September.
 We have adopted a cohort approach, and individuals within the same cohort will benefit from networking and knowledge-sharing opportunities.
 More information on the application process and eligibility requirements can be found below.

-All candidates should be experienced banking practitioners and must have ten years' experience in banking to be eligible for Fellowship.
+- must be experienced banking practitioners with ten years' experience in banking to be eligible for Fellowship

 Attaining Chartered Banker status requires completion of an advanced professional qualification recognised by the Institute, which includes the study of professionalism and ethics, and appropriate coverage of credit and lending.